ArenKDesai/Aren-s-Notes/Deep Learning/Neural Networks.md

 Modelling one input to a few outputs.
 For example, writing the description for an image.

 ### Machine Translation ($N$-$M$)
 Mapping many inputs to many outputs.
-For example, translating one
+For example, translating one language to another.